GeunhwaJeong/haneul-new/doc/src/explore/wallet-browser.md

 You can use Haneul Wallet to:

+ * Create Haneul accounts (addresses)
+ * Import private keys from other wallets (must be a 32 or 64 byte address)
  * Mint NFTs
  * Stake and earn HANEUL
  * Transfer coins and NFTs to another address
  * View your coins, tokens, and NFTs
  * View recent transactions
  * Auto split/merge coins to the exact transfer amount
  * Easily access transaction history in the [Haneul Explorer](https://explorer.haneul.io/)

-Note that in the current release, Haneul Wallet includes buttons to **Buy**, **Swap**, and **Stake & Earn HANEUL**.
+In the current release, Haneul Wallet includes **Buy** and **Swap** buttons.
 These are placeholders for functionality included in future versions of Haneul Wallet.

 ## Install the Haneul Wallet browser extension

-To use Haneul Wallet you must install a Chrome browser extension.
+To use Haneul Wallet, you must install a Chrome browser extension.
 You can use the extension with any browser that supports Chrome extensions from the Chrome Web Store.

 1. Using a chromium-based browser, open the [Haneul Wallet](https://chrome.google.com/webstore/detail/haneul-wallet/opcgpfmipidbgpenhmajoajpbobppdil) page on the Chrome Web Store.
 1. Click **Add to Chrome**.